PriyankaaNigam/AI-Data-Unlocked/US_Airlines_Operational_Efficiency_Analysis/README.md

 | **Security Delay** | Delay caused by **airport security issues or procedures** disrupting scheduled operations. | **TSA / Airport** | Security breaches, evacuations, or secondary passenger screening delays. | Usually rare but **high impact**; linked to heightened alert periods or specific incidents. |
 | **Late Aircraft Delay** | Delay resulting when a **plane arrives late from its previous flight**, preventing on-time turnaround for its next leg. | **Airline + Network** | An aircraft arriving 45 min late from Chicago delays its next departure to Los Angeles. | The **largest and most persistent** delay category; reflects cascading effects of prior delays across the network. |

----

-*Understanding these categories helps interpret trends in the dashboard’s “Delay Minutes by Cause” visual and identify where operational improvements can yield the greatest efficiency gains.*

 ### Results